teilWERK/ewindow.org/index.md

 ![A view into the Fablab Munich](images/EWindow_HEi_VOW.jpg)

-# Features

-- SIP video softphone implementation based on a baresip/libre sip stack
-- Audio codecs: Opus, PCM/8000, Speex
-- Video codecs: VP8/VP9 (PC), H.264 (Pending RPi HW Implementation)
-- BSD-licensed, lean, and modular C codebase
+## What do i need to build it?

-- Supports Raspberry Pi hardware-accelerated video output (OpenMAX)
+- A Raspberry Pi (2 or 3)
+- 2 GiB  SD Card
+- Monitor (with Cable)
-- Command line interface
+- Speakers
+- USB Webcam with microphones
+- A button and a bit of jumpwire

+If you want to improve the audio/video quality:
+- Raspberry PiCam (wide-angle version recommended)
+- USB Speakerphone (will replace speakers and microphone)

 Download
 ========

 [http://ewindow.org/ewindow-v0.3.zip]: http://ewindow.org/ewindow-v0.3.zip "Get the Image for Raspberry Pi here" [http://ewindow.org/ewindow-v0.3.zip]

-ATTENTION: Please login to the device as soon as possible and change the password.
-Hostname: ewindow.local
-Username: ewindow
+Unpack the archive, and write the .img to the SD card.
+If you don't know how to do that, use [etcher.io](http://etcher.io)

+## Button

+To use the ewindow, you will need to connect a button between GPIO 3 and Ground.
+Refer to [https://pinout.xyz] to find it.

+## After Installation

+Login with SSH.
+If you are on Linux or Mac, chances are high you can connect to the device with

+    ssh ewindow@ewindow.local
-Password: ewindow
+    # Password: ewindow

+If that doesn't work, please ask your local network admin to find the device.

+Login and change your hostname:

+    echo NAMEOFYOURPLACE | sudo tee /etc/hostname

+And change the password for the ewindow user

+    passwd

-Also, i put my SSH key in there, just in case ;)
+I left acces for my SSH key, just in case ;)
-If you don't like it, remove it from /root/.ssh/authorized_keys
+If you don't like that, remove the backdoor like this:

+    sudo rm /root/.ssh/authorized_keys

 Development
 ===========

 ## How is it implemented?

-It's based on a cheap, single-board computer. --> [Bill of Materials](manual/EWindow-BOM.md)

 Development of the EWindow is focused on three parts: